rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% chapter_header "Shortcomings of GraphQL in React without a GraphQL Client library" "react-graphql-library" %}}

-We implemented a simple GitHub issue tracker that uses React and GraphQL without a dedicated library for GraphQL, using axios to communicate with the GraphQL API with HTTP POST methods.
+We implemented a simple GitHub issue tracker that uses React and GraphQL without a dedicated library for GraphQL, using only axios to communicate with the GraphQL API with HTTP POST methods.
 I think it is important to work with raw technologies, in this case GraphQL, using plain HTTP methods, before introducing another abstraction.
-The Apollo library offers an abstraction that makes using GraphQL in React much easier, so you will use Apollo in the nex section.
+The Apollo library offers an abstraction that makes using GraphQL in React much easier, so you will use Apollo for your next application.
 For now, using GraphQL with HTTP has shown you two important things before introducing Apollo:

 * How GraphQL works when using its puristic interface which which is nothing else than HTTP.
 * The shortcomings of using no sophisticated GraphQL Client library in React.